wookiehangover/sambreed-dev/src/content/wiki/computers/web-development/front-end/layered-architecture.md

 ## 6. Dynamic templates with Runtime

-It is not enough to merely allow users to manage themselves and
+It is not enough to merely allow users to manage themselves *and* the template *and* the content.
+The next step is to let users define programming logic and side effects.

+* GitHub Actions
 - "No Code" applications fall into this category
 - Yahoo!
-Pipes is an early example of this.
+Pipes is an early example

 | | Layer |
 | - | - |